Differentiable Structure Learning and Causal Discovery for General Binary Data: Experiments

 \section{Experiments}

-We solve \eqref{eq:opt} using the DAGMA optimization framework of \citet{bello2022dagma}, which tackles a sequence of unconstrained problems by incorporating the acyclicity constraint as a penalty term with an increasing weight.
-Our method—denoted \textsc{dagma-ho} (for “higher‐order”)—is compared against several baselines, including DAGMA~\citep{bello2022dagma}, PC~\citep{spirtes1991algorithm}, and FGES~\citep{ramsey2017million}.
-Our primary empirical results are shown in Figure \ref{fig:small} and \ref{fig:large}.
-We use the structural Hamming distance (SHD) as the main metric to evaluate the difference between the estimated and the ground truth graph.
-Lower SHD indicates better estimation accuracy.
-Given the multivariate Bernoulli distribution is nonidentifiable, we compare the completed partially directed acyclic graph (CPDAG) of the estimated and ground truth graph.
+We solve \eqref{eq:opt} using either DAGMA~\citep{bello2022dagma} or NOTEARS-MLP~\citep{zheng2020learning}.
+Both methods tackle a sequence of unconstrained problems by incorporating the acyclicity constraint as a penalty term with an increasing weight. \footnote{Concretely, we (i) augment DAGMA with higher-order terms on \textbf{small} graphs to pursue exact recovery, and (ii) employ NOTEARS-MLP to obtain a topological order on \textbf{large} graphs and subsequently fit logistic regressions for edge selection.
+We use these two pathways because, in our experiments, they strike different speed–accuracy trade-offs.
+See Appendix~\ref{subsec:implementation} for implementation details.} Our method—denoted \textsc{BiNOTEARS}—is compared against several baselines, including DAGMA~\citep{bello2022dagma}, PC~\citep{spirtes1991algorithm}, and FGES~\citep{ramsey2017million}.
+Our primary empirical results appear in Figures~\ref{fig:small} and \ref{fig:large}.
+We evaluate accuracy using structural Hamming distance (SHD), which measures the discrepancy between the estimated and ground-truth graphs, with lower values indicating better performance.
+Because the multivariate Bernoulli model is nonidentifiable, we compare completed partially directed acyclic graphs (CPDAGs) of the estimates and the ground truth.
 Full experimental details are provided in Appendix~\ref{sec:exp_appendix}.

-In Figure \ref{fig:small}(a), we simulate data $\bfX$ according to the SEM in \eqref{eq:sem_MBD}, including both first‐order effects and second‐order interactions among parents whenever a node has multiple parents.
-We observe that \textsc{dagma-ho} (ours) achieves competitive performance relative to the baselines.
-In contrast, \textsc{dagma-1st} (the original DAGMA), which models only first‐order effects, exhibits markedly poor recovery when second‐order interactions are present.
+In Figure \ref{fig:small} (a), we simulate data $\bfX$ according to the SEM in \eqref{eq:sem_MBD} for small DAG ($d<10$), including both first‐order effects and second‐order interactions among parents whenever a node has multiple parents.
+We observe that \textsc{BiNOTEARS} (ours) achieves competitive performance relative to the baselines.
+In contrast, DAGMA which models only first‐order effects, exhibits markedly poor recovery when second‐order interactions are present.
 These results underscore that a purely linear form is insufficient to capture the complex dependencies in general discrete data and can lead to substantial estimation errors whenever higher‐order terms play a role.
-In Figure \ref{fig:small}(b), we repeat the simulation while ablating all first‐order effects for nodes with multiple parents, retaining only the highest‐order interaction term.
-Under these conditions, \textsc{dagma-ho} (ours) consistently attains near‐optimal recovery performance across all settings, showing the robustness of our method.
+In Figure \ref{fig:small} (b), we repeat the simulation while ablating all first‐order effects for nodes with multiple parents, retaining only the highest‐order interaction term.
+Under these conditions, \textsc{BiNOTEARS} (ours) consistently attains near‐optimal recovery performance across all settings, showing the robustness of our method.